-Cintas classifies its businesses into four operating segments based on the types of products and services provided.
+Cintas classifies its businesses into three operating segments based on the types of products and services provided.
 The Rental Uniforms and Ancillary Products operating segment consists of the rental and servicing of uniforms and other garments including flame resistant clothing, mats, mops and shop towels and other ancillary items.
 In addition to these rental items, restroom cleaning services and supplies and carpet and tile cleaning services are also provided within this operating segment.
 The Uniform Direct Sales operating segment consists of the direct sale of uniforms and related items.
 The First Aid, Safety and Fire Protection Services operating segment consists of first aid, safety and fire protection products and services.
-The Document Management Services operating segment consists of document destruction, document imaging and document retention services.